Kathund/AutoWelcomeBack/README.md

 - Moved everything to its own file for better backend
 - Added first join message
 - Changed spelling in most files
+- Added all the different change logs to the gui
 - Added Change log for when the module updates

 ### v1.2.3